JOURNAL OF GENTRY GENEALOGY

 c.
 Nathaniel Gentry (*), baptized 7 Apr 1687, London.

-Children of Nathaniel and Susan:
+Children of Nathaniel and Susanna:

 Simon's final will, written on the day before he died, was a revision of one which he had prepared earlier.
-Changes that are known to have been made included replacing his brother Nathaniel Gentry and a friend, Simon Knight, as executors with a new executor, Nathaniel Junior's son, Simon Gentry.
+Changes that are known to have been made included replacing his brother Nathaniel Jr. and a friend, Simon Knight, as executors with a new executor, Nathaniel Jr.'s son, Simon Gentry.
 He also increased the amount of his bequest to his nephew James (another son of Nathaniel), a last minute addition of a bequest to "Natt Gentry, son of my brother Natt Gentry", and a bequest to his uncle Nicholas Raven and the latter's son John Raven.
 The added "Natt Gentry" was not mentioned earlier in the will when other sons of Nathaniel Jr. were listed.
 That may have been a deliberate omission, or simply an oversight that was corrected at the last moment.
 Simon's uncle, Nicholas Raven, could have been a brother of one of Nicholas Gentry's sisters but it was likely that he was a brother of Simon's mother, Mary, in which case her maiden name must have been Raven.

 6. Samuel Gentry the Younger

-baptized 16 Dec 1627, Great Dunmow; buried 22 Oct 1695, Lindsell
+– baptized 16 Dec 1627, Great Dunmow; buried 22 Oct 1695, Lindsell;

-married (1) 22 Aug 1655, at Thaxted, to Margaret Draper of Easton (baptized 13 Aug 1621, Great Easton; buried 5 Mar 1681/2, Lindsell, daughter of Richard Draper).
+– married (1) 22 Aug 1655, at Thaxted, to Margaret Draper of Great Easton (baptized 13 Aug 1620, Great Easton; buried 5 Mar 1681/2, Lindsell, daughter of Richard Draper Jr. and Elizabeth Baker).

-married (2) 16 May 1682, (as a "widower"), at Lindsell to Elizabeth Wilson (widow) of Great Bardfield (said to have died 22 Dec 1687, Lindsell).
+– married (2) 16 May 1682, (as a "widower"), at Lindsell to Elizabeth Wilson of Great Bardfield (see note).

 Children of Samuel and Margaret:

-i.
-Susan Gentry, baptized 4 Aug 1657, Great Easton; married 28 Jun 1677, Lindsell, to Thomas Knightingale.
+i.Susan Gentry, baptized 4 Aug 1657, Great Easton; married 28 Jun 1677, Lindsell, to Thomas Knightingale; buried 20 Feb 1681/2, Lindsell.

 ii.
 Samuel Gentry, baptized 9 Aug 1663, Great Easton.